agda/agda/doc/user-manual/getting-started/what-is-agda.lagda.rst

 come with a type expressing what type of arguments the program expects and what the result type is.

-Between these two families of languages come languages, which may or may not have a typing discipline.
+Between these two families of languages come languages which may or may not have a typing discipline.
 Most imperative languages do not come with a rich type system.
 For example,
 `C <https://en.wikipedia.org/wiki/C_%28programming_language%29>`_ is